rukkyme/alx-system_engineering-devops/0x00-shell_basics/README.md

-betty in the directory readme
+this is the first delete readme